raspibolt/raspibolt/guide/bonus/lightning/lndg.md

 ---

-[LNDg](https://github.com/cryptosharks131/lndg){:target="_blank"} is a lite GUI web interface to analyze LND data and manage your node with automation.
+[LNDg](https://github.com/cryptosharks131/lndg){:target="_blank"} is a lite GUI web interface to help you manually manage your node and automate operations such as rebalancing, fee adjustemnts and channel node opening.

-Difficulty: Intermediate
+Difficulty: Hard
-{: .label .label-yellow }
+{: .label .label-red }

 Status: Tested v3
 {: .label .label-green }